 “The words that I speak to you are spirit, and they are life.”
 John 6:63 NKJV.

-I’d love to add an exclamation point to that John verse, but it’s not in the text!♥
+I’d love to add an exclamation point to that verse from the Gospel of John, but it’s not in the text!♥

-Mary chose what was “better”–listening to the life-giving words of Jesus.
+Mary made the right choice–listening to the life-giving words of Jesus.
 Mary was not being lazy.
 She simply was prioritizing correctly at that point in time.

 What Can We Learn from Mary and Martha?